Senior Citizen Residences Scheme

 In response to the challenge of Hong Kong’s ageing population, the Hong Kong Housing Society (HKHS) is dedicated to developing diverse senior housing solutions to meet the varying needs of older adults.
 In 1999, HKHS embarked on the first-of-its-kind Senior Citizen Residences Scheme (the Scheme) based on the concept of Continuing Care Retirement Community (CCRC).

-Adapted to local constraints, the Scheme adopts an innovation vertical CCRC model.
+Adapted to local conditions, the Scheme adopts an innovation vertical CCRC model.
 This configuration places age-friendly independent living units on the upper levels, while the lower levels house a range of social programmes and recreational facilitates.
 Furthermore, the building integrates a full suite of professional healthcare, medical, and rehabilitation facilities and services, offering a full spectrum of continuous care that supports tenants’ health needs across all stages from independent living to assisted living and, ultimately to full dependency.

 The Project